GilesMetcalf/eHarp/design_build/Build.md

 The cables for the laser array were drawn through the channel using the previously placed cord, and then the array located in place so that the lowest note (first laser in the array) is towards the base of the harp, and the highest at the top end of the arm.
 The array is lightly placed initially, as it may need to be repositioned slightly to aim them at the sensor correctly.
 The various panels are put in place and secured with small brass screws.
 All the leads are brought out to the electronics bay (which is now sprouting a bewildering nest of cables!
 You *did* mark them before putting everything in place, didn't you?).

 Finally, the main board is connected and nestled in the electronics bay.
-Connect up the USB cable to a supply and let it boot up.
+![(image) The mainboard in place][board_placed] Connect up the USB cable to a supply and let it boot up.
 Once it has finished booting, use the Slow Scan option in the Diagnostics menu to finish aligning the laser array.
 It can be pressed into place, and secured with a drop of glue if necessary (it should be a tight push fit, and not need glue).

 ## Final adjustment
 There is one small adjustment that will be needed, and this will require an oscilloscope or a logic analyser.
 This should be attached to the output of the LM393 comparator (U5 on the schematic).
 Select Mute Lasers from the Diagnostics menu (this will turn off all the lasers) and set RV1 to give a LOW output.
 Now select Slow Scan from the Diagnostics menu and tweak RV1 to give a HIGH output for each laser.

+[body_clamp]: https://github.com/GilesMetcalf/eHarp/tree/main/design_build/images/body_clamped.png "(image) Body glued and clamped"
+[array_wired]: https://github.com/GilesMetcalf/eHarp/tree/main/design_build/images/array_wired.png "(image) Laser array diodes in place"
+[array_connected]: https://github.com/GilesMetcalf/eHarp/tree/main/design_build/images/array_connected.png "(image) Laser array wired up"
+[mainboard]: https://github.com/GilesMetcalf/eHarp/tree/main/design_build/images/bare_maiboard.png "(image) The mainboard"
+[board_placed]: https://github.com/GilesMetcalf/eHarp/tree/main/design_build/images/board_in_place.png "(image) The mainboard in place"

 You're all done!
 All that is needed is a cover over the electronics bay.
 I used a small piece of 3mm ply, coloured to match the rest of the body, and secured with small brass screws.
 Connect it to your favourite DAW or VST host and enjoy!